openbsd/xenocara/lib/mesa/src/gallium/docs/source/tgsi.rst

 supported, then this semantic label can also be used in vertex or tessellation evaluation shaders, respectively.
 Only the value written in the last vertex processing stage is used.

-TGSI_SEMANTIC_CULLDIST
-""""""""""""""""""""""

-Used as distance to plane for performing application-defined culling of individual primitives against a plane.
-When components of vertex elements are given this label, these values are assumed to be a float32 signed distance to a plane.
-Primitives will be completely discarded if the plane distance for all of the vertices in the primitive are < 0.
-If a vertex has a cull distance of NaN, that vertex counts as "out" (as if its < 0);
-The limits on both clip and cull distances are bound by the PIPE_MAX_CLIP_OR_CULL_DISTANCE_COUNT define which defines the maximum number of components that can be used to hold the distances and by the PIPE_MAX_CLIP_OR_CULL_DISTANCE_ELEMENT_COUNT which specifies the maximum number of registers which can be annotated with those semantics.

 TGSI_SEMANTIC_CLIPDIST